 4. Take verbal quotes with a grain of salt

 When shopping for anything, you want to know the cost right away.
-Unfortunately, one size does not fit all when it comes to surety bond rates.
+Unfortunately, one size does not fit all when it comes to surety bond costs.
 Without applying, the best an agent should be able to do is give you a range, not a precise quote.
 Agents giving you an exact rate are usually giving you the lowest possible rate, which everyone does not qualify for.

 5. Give yourself enough time

 Many of our clients apply for their bond weeks or even months prior to when they need it.
 However, some wait until the day they actually need the bond to call their agent to say they want to move forward with an approval.
 You should know that all bonding companies are going to require you to sign an agreement prior to allowing the agent to issue the bond.
 In most cases, an original agreement and payment must be sent to the agency to get the bond issued.
 After that, it is not reasonable to expect same day turnaround on bond issuance (1-3 business days, depending on volume is our current policy).
+Keep in mind, it’s crucial that you work with an expert in the surety industry.
+Learn more about how to ensure you choose the proper bond company.
+You can also take a look at the most frequent surety bond related questions here.